-OMD is one of the world's two biggest media services brands, with billings of $37.20bn in 2014 (according to Recma).
+OMD is now the world's biggest media services brand, with billings of $42.0bn in 2016 (according to Recma).
 As the main media brand within marketing services giant Omnicom, and principal component of Omnicom Media Group, it is closely associated with advertising networks BBDO, DDB and TBWA, although some business is handled by sister network PHD.
 OMD also manages media and related services for clients of other ad networks.
 Reflecting the creative abilities of its partner agencies, OMD has a reputation for especially innovative and unusual media planning and buying.
 According to the ranking compiled by The Gunn Report, it has been the world's most awarded media network every year since 2004.
 However life has been uncharacteristically challenging for the agency since 2013, with some large account losses and only a few big gains.
 The biggest of these - P&G and AT&T in North America - are managed by a separate, newly created network, Hearts & Science, rather than the main OMD network.

 Which clients does OMD handle?
 Find out more from the Adbrands Account Assignments database

 Who are the competitors of OMD?
 See ranking of Leading Media Agency Brands worldwide

 Adbrands Company Profiles provide a detailed analysis of the history and current operations of leading advertisers, agencies and brands worldwide, and include a critical summary which identifies key strengths and weaknesses.
 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.
 Subscribers may access the following website links:

 OMD Media website

 |Hearts & Science||OPera|